coriolus/Snake-game/README.md

 **Compiling and running:**
 - this game can be compiled in MS Visual Studio or in Mingw/ MSYS environment
-- to compile in MS Visual Studio put all .c files in source folder and .h files in header folder and select `build` from the menu
+- to compile in MS Visual Studio put all .c files in the source folder and .h files in the header folder and select `build` from the menu
 - to compile in Mingw/ Msys environment type the following command at the terminal: `make` (build prerequisites: *gcc* and *make*)
-- to start the game just type `snake` at the terminal
+- to start the game type `snake` at the terminal

 **Playing the game:**
 - use arrow keys to control snake's movement